getcarina/getcarina.com/_tutorials/2016-01-25-publish-aspnet-to-carina.md

     ?
 What's the name of your ASP.NET application?
 WebApplication
     ```

-1. The generator created a directory using the name provided, such as `WebApplicaiton`,
+1. The generator created a directory using the name provided, such as `WebApplication`,
     as a child of the current directory.
 Run the following commands to preview
     your website: